majidgdotcom/scroll-motion-images-react/README.md

-# Shake Image with Scroll Project
+# Motion images with scroll - Project

-This project implements a ShakeImageWithScroll component that dynamically displays images while scrolling through the page.
+This project implements a MotionImagesWithScroll component that dynamically displays images while scrolling through the page.
 It supports various customizations such as image size, distance between images, fullscreen options, and responsiveness.
-The project also includes a Home component that renders multiple ShakeImageWithScroll instances with different configurations.
+The project also includes a Home component that renders multiple MotionImagesWithScroll instances with different configurations.

 ## Features